gtromano/FOCuS/README.md

 ### Bugs and further queries

-If any bug should be spotted, or for any information regarding this package, please email the package mantainer: `g` dot `romano` at `lancaster.ac.uk`.
+If any bug should be spotted, feel free to open an issue on this repo.
+For any information regarding this package, please email the package mantainer: `g` dot `romano` at `lancaster.ac.uk`.

 ## Usage and examples